gamalsherif1/CamPeek/README.md

 ---

-🧪 How to Use
+🧪 How to Use:
 Click the 🪞 CamPeek icon in the top bar to open/close the preview The preview window will stay above all other apps Perfect for a last check before going live

 ---

-❓ FAQ
+❓ FAQ:
 Does it record or save video?
 🔐 No. CamPeek is just a live mirror — nothing is saved.